Ask us about our $2,000 relocation assistance available!

 - Oversees initial recreational assessment upon intake (within 14 days)

 - Introduces and trains new program activities, equipment, and materials to staff.

 The supervision and treatment of youth requires prolonged periods of walking and standing and physical agility.
 May be required to run and climb flights of stairs.
 Must be able to participate in physical interventions with youth when necessary.
 Must frequently lift and/or move up to 50 pounds, and occasionally lift and/or move more than 100 pounds.
 Will be required to complete Crisis Prevention Institute (CPI) and CPR training.

 Applicants are required to pass an agility and strength evaluation.

 Applicants must have valid driver’s license.

 Recreation Therapy Specialists work a flexible schedule and some weekends may be required.

-A Bachelor’s degree in Recreation Therapy is preferred
+A Bachelor’s degree in Recreation Therapy is required

 CTRS certified or eligibility for certification is strongly preferred